 Our mentor apprentices been volunteering as youth mentor apprentices for over a year and have been participants in our programs.
 They support the planning and organization of activities, such as facilitating gratitude practices, leading a song, or guiding a game.
 They are developing the ability to notice and respond to the needs of the group as a whole, helping to create a more supportive and engaging environment for everyone involved and learning some of our mentoring tricks and tips.

-Sahale (Sa-ha-lee) Burgess has been mentoring with Wild Harvest for 4 years this September, and has been a student for 7.
+Sahale (Sa-ha-lee) Burgess has been mentoring with Wild Harmony for 4 years this September, and has been a student for 7.
 Sahale enjoys dance, music, laughter, and collects quotes from peers.
 (Please say something if you would like to be left anonymous in the Quotebook.)

 Joey grew up on the far west side of Madison.
 He knows Owen Conservation Park like the back of his hand, and spent a lot of time there during lockdown.
 He currently attends UW-Madison and is studying to become a pediatric nurse.
 In his spare time he enjoys playing ultimate frisbee.
 Joey is excited to get into backpacking more, and is planning a trip to the Upper Peninsula this summer.
 He was first introduced to Wild Harvest Nature Connection in 2021 when he participated in "Wild Tenders".
 He has been a Youth Mentor for several summer camps, and is excited to be an Apprentice Mentor for this summer.
 He appreciates how creative kids are, and knows that not only will he be a mentor, but a student himself.